-Race to Lead: Women of Color in the Nonprofit Sector

-Race to Lead: Women of Color in the Nonprofit Sector is now live at racetolead.org/women-of-color.
+Race to Lead: Women of Color in the Nonprofit Sector can be found at racetolead.org/women-of-color.
 BMP’s research has already emphasized the need to address deeply embedded biases and systemic barriers that negatively impact the career advancement and experiences of people of color working in the nonprofit sector.
 By examining the impact of both race and gender on survey respondents, this report adds important nuance to the conclusions drawn from the other reports in the Race to Lead series.